Spelling Shed teaching curriculum

 At our core, we remain steadfast in our beliefs that repeated practice, short-term retrieval and small-step goal achievement is key to spelling improvement and this is why our technology-driven games remain in place.

-The significant changes can be seen across our scheme of lesson planning, teaching resources and printable handouts.
+The significant changes can be seen across our curriculum of lesson planning, teaching resources and printable handouts.

 View & Download Detailed Guidance